pmbanugo/k8s-eda-workshop/guides/01-start.md

 - Basic familiarity with Kubernetes.
 - Basic knowledge of JavaScript (because the examples are in JavaScript).

 JavaScript knowledge is not strictly required because the code snippet will be briefly explained, and the concept can be applied to other popular programming languages.
-The last section of the workshop, you'd get to build something from your imagination and use whatever programming language you prefer.
+In the last section of the workshop, you'd get to build something from your imagination and use whatever programming language you prefer.

-You would need the following tools installed in order to code along in the workshop.
+You would need the following tools installed to code along in the workshop.

 - Node.js [v18.x](https://nodejs.org/en/download/current/) and above.
 - A Kubernetes cluster.